By David Outten, Production Editor

 THE BLIND SIDE and TRUE GRIT surprised Hollywood with strong box office because they had entertaining heroic characters with strong Christian values.

 This is not to say making clean, wholesome movies without high entertainment value will bring financial success.
 Even Christian audiences want entertainment value.
 The sweet spot is to make great entertainment with clean content and wholesome values.
 This takes very careful discrimination.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!